ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/converting-to-json-and-accessing-metadata.markdown

-# Converting to JSON and accesing metadata
+# Converting to JSON and accessing metadata

 Entities passed to index can be converted to JSON using `AsDocument` method, there is also a possibility to access metadata for a specified object using `MetadataFor` method.